particle-iot/docs/firmware/firmware.md

 ***NOTE:*** Linux X11 doesn't support HID devices reporting both absolute and relative coordinates.
 By default only absolute movement is possible by using [`Mouse.moveTo()`](#moveto-).
 In order for regular relative [`Mouse.move()`](#move-) to work, a call to [`Mouse.enableMoveTo(false)`](#enablemoveto-) is required.

 ***NOTE:*** When `Mouse.enableMoveTo()` is called in `setup()` or during normal application execution, the device will quickly disconnect from Host and connect back with new settings.
-If such behavior is undesireable, `moveTo()` may be disable or enabled with `STARTUP()` macro, which will force the device to connect to the Host after booting with correct settings already in effect.
+If such behavior is undesirable, `moveTo()` may be disable or enabled with `STARTUP()` macro, which will force the device to connect to the Host after booting with correct settings already in effect.

 *Parameters:*